eduuh/byte_safari/readme.md

 #### Goals

 - **Unified Solution Format:** Build each solution in one file, with reusable test cases that work across different programming languages.
-- **Language Diversity:** Solve problems in various languages to improve proficiency in different syntaxes and paradigms.
+- **Language Diversity:** Solve problems in various languages to improve proficiency in different syntax's and paradigms.
 - **Repository Growth:** Expand the repository as new concepts and solutions are learned.
 - **Fast Debugging:** Leverage [Neovim DAP](https://github.com/mfussenegger/nvim-dap) (Debug Adapter Protocol) for efficient debugging.